MelbourneDeveloper/Device.Net/README.md

 }
 ```

-## Donate
+## Sponsor
 This project needs money.
-If you use Device.Net, please contribute.
+If you use Device.Net, please contribute by [sponsoring me here](https://github.com/sponsors/MelbourneDeveloper).

 | Coin           | Address |
 | -------------  |:-------------:|